rigvedrs/amfoss-tasks/Task-01/README.md

-Tggis task was easy to do.
+This task was easy to do.